Keyrose557/VMware-Virtual-initiative/README.md

 # VMware-Virtual-initiative (Under Construction)

-The VMware Virtual Initiative Project teaches students about virtualization through hands-on experience in creating and managing a virtual environment.
-My goal is to help students experiment with IT technologies and explore various IT topics through guided sessions to foster peer-to-peer learning.
+Project Vi, inspired by insights learned from an Enterprise System Administration cyber challenge, is a pioneering Virtual Initiative aimed at educating students on the practical use of virtualization.
+This project focuses on leveraging a homelab environment to provide hands-on experience in IT technologies.

+The primary objective of Project Vi is to empower students with the knowledge and skills necessary to experiment with various IT technologies.
+By doing so, it opens avenues for them to delve into various cybersecurity topics.
+The project is designed to facilitate guided sessions, promoting an interactive learning environment that fosters peer-to-peer learning and collaboration.

+Through this initiative, students will gain not just theoretical knowledge, but also valuable practical skills by engaging directly with the technologies they are studying.
+This approach is intended to inspire a deeper understanding of IT and cybersecurity, encouraging students to explore, innovate, and expand their skillset in a supportive and dynamic learning environment.

 > Disclaimer !!!
 The project is based off VMware Workstation on a windows environment.<br>